 Biomimetic Composite Filling (center tooth)- By Dr. Matt Nejad

 I have been practicing and teaching biomimetic dentistry since 2010.
 Since then, I have helped thousands of patients with biomimetic dentistry and educated thousands of dentists on the techniques and science of the biomimetic approach.
 My practice welcomes patients from around the world who are seeking the highest quality biomimetic dentistry available.

 Can I change my silver fillings to white?

-Yes, silver fillings can be replaced to white fillings but other options such as an inlay or an onlay may be more suitable.
+Yes, silver fillings can be replaced with white fillings but other options such as inlays and onlays may be more suitable when the filling is large.
 The ideal restoration depends on the clinical condition of your tooth, with the goal being to conservatively restore the strength of your tooth and provide a more natural material that does not contain mercury.

 How much does it cost to replace silver fillings for white?

 The cost for white fillings varies greatly because there is no “standard” for the quality of the white filling.
 A filling is not a product, but rather a service, and the cost is largely dependent on the quality of the restoration and the expertise of the dentist.
 A small white filling can be performed very quickly with low quality and cost as low as $50.
 This type of white filling is most common in HMO or PPO insurance offices where the fee is set by insurance companies.
 In this setting, the time spent on the filling and quality of the restoration is compromised to make the treatment possible.
 On the other hand, a large white filling can cost as high as $1500 when it is provided with optimal quality and this type of filling takes significantly longer (1-2 hours) to make.